-Passing a side road On passing a side road the trainees should maintain the speed and position they have been using on the main road, even if this means vehicles behind cannot overtake them.
+Passing a side road

+On passing a side road the trainees should maintain the speed and position they have been using on the main road, even if this means vehicles behind cannot overtake them.
 They should check into the side road as they approach for any vehicles that may be about to turn out and pedestrians who may be about to cross the main road and be ready to stop if these do not give way.
-They should also be looking out for oncoming vehicles that may turn right into the junction and again be prepared to stop if these do not give way.
+They should also be looking out for oncoming vehicles that may turn right into the side road and again be prepared to stop if these do not give way.
 Where the trainee is passing a pair of side roads at a crossroads they must also check for traffic emerging from the side road on their right.
-Finishing While riding along the trainees will look behind for close following traffic that may be about to overtake them before pulling in to the left to stop.
-Where the road is very narrow and overtaking is difficult they should slow down gradually, having first made eye contact with any close following driver/ rider before pulling into the left and stopping.
-The trainee, using good observation and if there is enough room, can perform a u-turn(s) to return to start point.
-Passing a side road Children, particularly, and adults will often carry out u-turns and so it is advisable although not essential that they are taught to trainees.
-They are also very useful in Grade Two training as they can be used to increase the frequency with which trainees can practise skills and to enable the trainees to ride complete circuits in a training area.
-The u-turn is extremely useful in speeding up the rate at which trainees can achieve the essential outcomes.

-The trainees, after performing the skills should stop near the kerb.
-The trainee should then carry out a u-turn, with good all round observation and when the road is clear.
-When the trainees performs the u-turn confidently and consistently, and this will probably be on later sessions, the u-turn can be performed without stopping.
-It is essential the trainees understand the importance of shoulder checks and all round observation whilst performing the u-turn, as other users will not expect the trainees to do this.
-Approaching the point where they intend to turn the trainees should look behind over their right shoulder and if there is a safe gap behind and in front complete the turn, slowing down if necessary to do so and taking up the correct cycling position on the opposite carriageway.
-They should not leave the carriageway while undertaking the u-turn.
-Notes The further out that the trainees can ride the more visible they will be to drivers wishing to exit the side roads they are approaching and the less likely they are to be cut off by vehicles either oncoming and turning across their path or from behind that wish to turn left into the side road.
+The further out that the trainees can ride the more visible they will be to drivers wishing to exit the side roads they are approaching and the less likely they are to be cut off by vehicles either oncoming and turning across their path or from behind that wish to turn left into the side road.
 A key pointer here is that drivers exiting side roads will be looking for cars on the main road.
 If in doubt the trainee should take up the primary position - the middle of your lane.
-Notes